Classical combinations of quantum states for solving banded circulant linear systems: Preliminaries

-\paragraph*{Circulant matrices.} In this paper, we discuss a special yet useful case of solving $Cx=b$, namely when $C$ is a banded circulant matrix.
-We first lay the groundwork for our discussion with a set of definitions and properties of circulant matrices.
-A more in-depth review of such matrices can be referred to in~\citep{davis1979circulant,gray2005toeplitz, chen1987solution}. \begin{definition}[Circulant matrix] Let $\mathbb{F}$ = $\mathbb{R}$ or $\mathbb{C}$.
+In this paper, we are interested in a special yet useful case of solving $Cx=b$, namely when $C$ is a banded circulant matrix.
+We begin by defining and discussing the properties of circulant matrices.
+A more in-depth review of these matrices can be found in~\citep{davis1979circulant,gray2005toeplitz, chen1987solution}. \begin{definition}[Circulant matrix] Let $\mathbb{F}$ = $\mathbb{R}$ or $\mathbb{C}$.
 A matrix $C \in \mathcal M_{N}(\mathbb{F})$ is called a \textit{circulant matrix} if it takes the form

-\end{definition} In this matrix, each column (row) vector is the previous column (row) cyclically shifted by one element.
-Given $\ell \in [N]$, any circulant matrix $C$ can be written as a linear combination of \textit{cyclic permutation matrices} $Q^\ell \in \mathcal M_{N}(\mathbb{R})$.
-That is,
+\end{definition} In this matrix, each column (row) vector is the previous column (row) cyclically shifted by one step.
+Any circulant matrix $C$ can be written as a linear combination of \textit{cyclic permutation matrices} $Q^\ell \in \mathcal M_{N}(\mathbb{R})$: